TheEconomist/dark/README.md

 ![dark mode](example.png)

+## Disclaimer

-**Warning** this is NOT an officially supported extension.
+This extension is NOT officially supported by _The Economist_.
+It might break some parts of the website.

+## How it works

-It uses injected stylesheets and a script to override some CSS variables.
+This extension uses injected stylesheets to override CSS rules and a script to change some CSS variables.
-Some parts may be broken.
-Use at your own risk!

-Pull requests to improve it are welcome.
+That's it.

 ## How to install